Combinatorial aspects of exceptional sequences on (rational) surfaces: Mutations

 \begin{proof} We can assume without loss of generality that $0 < e^2 \leq f^2$.
 Then we have to show that both $\frac{a + e^2}{f} < f$ and $-\frac{a + e^2}{f} < f$, which both follow trivially from the assumptions. \end{proof}

-\begin{sub} In particular, the lemma implies that for any convex pair with $a < 0$, we can obtain by mutation a sequence of exceptional pairs where both the maximal rank as well as the convexity strictly decrease until either we arrive at a concave pair or one of the exceptional objects acquires ranks zero. \end{sub}
+\begin{sub} Observe that flatness implies $a < 0$ and that mutation preserves flatness.
+In particular, for a flat pair we have $\rk L_\sh{E} \sh{F} = -f$ and $\rk R_\sh{F} \sh{E} = -e$ and it can never occur that iterative mutations of a non-flat pair can result in a flat pair. \end{sub}

-\begin{sub} Moreover, observe that flatness implies $a < 0$ and that mutation preserves flatness.
-In particular, we have $\rk L_\sh{E} \sh{F} = -f$ and $\rk R_\sh{F} \sh{E} = -e$ and it can never occur that iterative mutations of a non-flat pair can result in a flat pair. \end{sub}
+\begin{sub} So, the lemma implies that for any convex pair with $a < 0$, we can obtain by mutation a sequence of exceptional pairs where both the maximal rank as well as the convexity strictly decrease while $a$ remains constant, until either we arrive at a concave pair or one of the exceptional objects acquires ranks zero. \end{sub}